-We visit Windsor regularly, the town is steeped in history, is home to the Queen and offers some great events, places to eat, an awesome toy shop at Daniel Department Store and awesome sites to see.
+We visit Windsor regularly, the town is steeped in history, is home to the Queen and offers some great events, places to eat, a wonderful toy shop at Daniel Department Store and awesome sites to see.
 Whilst exploring the town over the years I’ve discovered there is loads you can do for free in the town so wrote this post ’15 free things to do in Windsor’.

 1) Changing of the Guard this a formal ceremony that takes place at Windsor Castle on set days throughout the week.
 In warmer months this happens more regularly.
-You can see the soldiers marching from the barracks up to Windsor Castle with a marching band and it’s wonderful to see.
+You can see the guards marching from the barracks up to Windsor Castle with a marching band and it’s wonderful to see.
 To plan your visit to see the Changing of The Guard click here for all the information you need to know.

 3) Have a picnic or hot chocolate in Alexandra Gardens.